hebah-aldawalib/read-git-intro/201/read6.md

 <il>Functions let you group a series of statements together to perform a
 specific task</il>
-<il>Functions can take parameters (informatiorJ required
+<il>Functions can take parameters (informatiory required
 to do their job) and may return a value</il>

 </ul>